안녕하세요! 토미입니다.

 Quiz

-Just like other boyfriends hold a one hundredth day party for their girlfriends, hold one for me, too.
+Like other boyfriends hold a one-hundredth-day party for their girlfriends, I have one for myself, too.

 (1)올리듯이 (2)해 주듯이